 - Recommending workflows, standards, and tools for metadata creation and capture.

-- Recommending and assisting in the development of data models that support discoverability, interoperability, and reuse.
+- Assisting in the development of data models that support discovery, interoperability, and reuse.

-- Recommending and assisting in the development of transformation strategies for existing metadata.
+- Assisting in the development of transformation strategies for existing metadata.

 For resources on metadata and data documentation for the research community, please visit my guide to Metadata and Data Documentation.